 IMPORTANT DESIGN RULES FOR DOUBLE DECKERS

 In line with IBC Skyline Zone rule, it is required that the upper deck of any Double Decker stand retain a high element of skyline transparency, constituting an open design, incorporating balustrades and low-level walling.
-Where closed-off meeting rooms are required for privacy and noise insulation on the upper deck, approximately 25% of the walling creating the closed off area should retain a degree of transparency and be constructed for example out of see-through materials such as non-tinted glass, see-through muslin etc. Double Decker designs that are completely closed in on the upper decks forming high, solid cube or box-like structures will not be permitted.
+Where closed-off meeting rooms are required for privacy on the upper deck, approximately 25% of the walling creating the closed off area should retain a degree of transparency and be constructed for example out of see-through materials such as non-tinted glass, see-through muslin etc. Double Decker designs that are completely closed in on the upper decks forming high, solid cube or box-like structures will not be permitted.
 IBC reserve the right to refuse, or request amendments to designs, which in their opinion have a detrimental effect to neighbouring exhibitors or the overall look of the exhibition.

 Where a Double Decker stand adjoins another stand, the maximum permissible height of the separation wall is 5m.
 Separation walls higher than 5m will not be allowed.
 You will be required to dress the wall on the reverse in a colour agreed with your neighbour.
 Your neighbour will have the option of placing their logo on the side of the separation wall that faces their stand.